DuncanDoyle/ge-sp-5913/README.md

 > 1. Deploy the `developer-example-com-vs.yaml` `VirtualService`: `kubectl apply -f apis/developer-example-com-vs.yaml`
 > 1. Remove the `httpbin` and `httpbin2` APIs: `kubectl delete -f apis/httpbin.yaml,apis/httpbin2.yaml`
 >
-> You will now be in a situation where you have 2 `VirtualServices` `api-example-com-vs` and `developer-example-com-vs` that are both in `Warning` state.
+> You will now be in a situation where you have 2 `VirtualServices` `api-example-com-vs` and `developer-example-com-vs` that are both in "Warning" state.
 >
 > When you:
 > * try to re-deploy the `httpbin` and `httpbin2` services, their Upstreams are not created, because the 2 `VirtualServices` are in warning state.